Personal Finance Apps For International Students, Executives and Expats

 Available in the US, Canada, the UK and Australia, Swagbucks is another online rewards and cash-back program.
 In addition to doing things you’d normally do online, such as search the web, you can answer polls, watch videos, play games and shop.
 With each activity, you’ll accumulate points redeemable as gift cards, PayPal cash or pre-paid cards from Visa.

 Viggle (iOS, Android, Windows)

 You can earn points redeemable as gift cards, trips or electronics by watching TV or listening to music.
 By opening the Viggle app as you watch or listen, it identifies the show or song and adds points to your account.

 Foap (iOS, Android)

-If you’re good with a camera, you could make money selling your photos on Foap.
-Each photo on Foap costs $10, and for each sale you make you cash out $10.
+If you’re good with a camera, you could make money selling your photos and videos on Foap.
+Photos on Foap cost $10, and for each sale you make you cash out $10.
 There are various contests for specific content, some run by big brand names, where prizes run from hundreds into thousands of dollars.

 Ebates (iOS, Android)

 If you are using your credit card to shop in stores, why not get rewarded for this.
 Shops reward Ebates for sending customers to their stores and Ebates gives you cashback from this.
 Simply shop through Ebates and get money back on purchases.
 Available in the US only.